 • ( Bundesland: Bayern, Regierungsbezirk: Mittelfranken, Landkreis: Ansbach )

-Thanks to Rothenburg ob der Tauber Tourism Service for providing access to services and facilities, and thanks to Akzent Hotel Schranne for a warm welcome and a comfortable convenient stay at Schrannenplatz.
-I made all of the above photos on 11 and 12 November 2015.
+Thanks to Rothenburg ob der Tauber Tourism Service for providing access to services and facilities, and thanks to (Akzent) Hotel-Gasthaus Schranne for a warm welcome and a comfortable convenient stay.
+I made all photos above on 11 and 12 Nov 2015 with a Canon EOS6D mark1.
 This post appears on Fotoeins Fotografie at fotoeins DOT com as http://wp.me/p1BIdT-7xB.